Sanity is overrated.

 You don’t mess with the fridge access.

 .
-Not when I had to spend it with someone who seemed to carry a reservoir of hatred and snarky comments, dedicated specifically to me.
-Honestly, if there was one Christmas present I’d want, it’d be him gone.
-But I doubt Santa ever did kidnapping requests, so...
+Not when I had to spend the day with someone who seemed to carry a reservoir of hatred and snarky comments for me.
+Honestly, if there was one Christmas present I’d want, it’d be Potter gone.
+But I doubted Santa ever did kidnapping requests, so.

 Pretty boys.
 They’ll be your death, let me tell you.

 “It’s Christmas tomorrow,” I blurted out ridiculously, randomly.
-As if he didn’t know.
-As if he weren’t capable of reading a calendar.
+As if he didn’t know, as if he weren’t capable of reading a calendar.
 I clutched the glass in my hand, half-wary and half-curious to see what he’d say.
 “Actually, it’s Christmas right now.”

 Gee, I don’t know.
 How ‘bout you count it out on my fist as it flies towards your face?